 Single refers to whisky from a single distillery and Grain refers to the use of a mix of cereal grains.

-We have distilled this whisky in our bespoke copper pot still and that results in a whisky filled with character and flavour.
+We distilled this whisky in a traditional batch process in our bespoke copper pot still in the same way we produce Nonesuch Single Malt Whisky.
+This process resulted in a whisky filled with character and flavour.

 The Cask 1 Whisky is -